-It’s not only a productive fishing lake, but a beautiful one.
-Surrounded by rugged desert hills, the lake is situated just north of the Rawhide Mountain Wilderness, and the distant peaks make a fitting backdrop for a day or fishing at Alamo Lake.
+It’s not only a productive fishing lake but a beautiful one.
+Surrounded by rugged desert hills, the lake is situated just north of the Rawhide Mountain Wilderness, and the distant peaks make a fitting backdrop for a day of fishing at Alamo Lake.

-The spawning season for many fish species coincides with the period when the hills around Alamo lake are blooming with spring wildflowers.
+The spawning season for many fish species coincides with the period when the hills around Alamo Lake bloom with spring wildflowers.
 It’s not uncommon to see bald and golden eagles circling overhead while mule deer and wild burros graze nearby.

 Alamo Lake is a generally oval-shaped reservoir (albeit one with numerous coves and cuts along the bank).
 It’s oriented northeast to southwest, with the dam to the southwest and the upper end of the lake to the northeast.

 As you get your bearings here, keep in mind that water clarity often plays a huge role in the fishing on Alamo Lake and that the amount of sediment in the water varies seasonally and from one part of the lake to another.

 At times Alamo Lake can look like a chocolate milkshake at its uppermost end, while at the same time having upwards of 15 feet of clarity down by the dam.